 In conjunction with Cornell University’s Scheinman Institute on Conflict Resolution and Pepperdine University’s Straus Institute for Dispute Resolution, CPR co-sponsored a follow-up survey of Fortune 1000 companies regarding their use of ADR.
 The original survey, “The Appropriate Resolution of Corporate Disputes: A Report on the Growing Use of ADR by U.S. Corporations,” was distributed a decade ago by Cornell.
 The follow-up will explore current ADR use by the Fortune 1000 and identify changes in practices that these companies have introduced in recent years.
 The results were released in 2012 at CPR’s Annual Meeting.

 CPR Judicial Project

 Since its inception in 1985, the CPR Judicial Project has assisted the judiciary, policymakers, and counsel to make sound decisions concerning ADR and the public justice system in the United States and internationally.
 Judges are invited to contribute their expertise to CPR Committees and events.
-As part of the Judicial Project, CPR participates in the annual Mediation Settlement Day for the New York State Courts and regularly runs ADR training programs for court mediators.
+As part of the Judicial Project, CPR participates in the annual Mediation Settlement Day for the New York State Courts and runs ADR training programs for court mediators.

 Commission on Facilities for the Resolution of Mass Claims